Electric motorcycles and scooters: 2000s

+2010s

 In 2010, ElectroCat, made by Eva Håkansson, set the record time for an electric motorcycle to climb Pikes Peak.
 The motorcycle, ridden by John Scollon, completed the 12 miles course in 16 minutes 55.849 seconds.
 ElectroCat uses batteries manufactured by A123 Systems.

 On June 26, 2011, Chip Yates broke ElectroCat's previous record at Pikes Peak.
 He completed the course in 12 minutes 50.094 seconds.
 On 30 August 2011, Yates riding his prototype SWIGZ.COM electric superbike established the official Guinness record of the fastest electric motorcycle.
 The motorcycle clocked a speed of 316.899 km/h at Bonneville.

 In 2012, Paul Ernst Thede set an SCTA record run of 216.8 mph at Bonnevile Salt Flats, Utah, US.
 This did not qualify as a Guinness World record as it wasn't timed by the FIM timing association.

 In 2012 Electro Force cycles made their debut as a commuter cycle for commuters to ride to work or for enjoyment.
 These cycle were built by Jennifer Northern of Issaquah, Washington, US.
 She became the first woman to develop and manufacture an electric vehicle in the US.
 The maximum speed reached was 85 mph, while immediate speeds reached up to 60 mph in 6 seconds, programmable with regenerative braking or on the throttle.
 Their range was up to 100 miles while maintaining 65 mph in all weather and hills.
 It was the first of their kind built by a woman in the US.

 In 2012, Jim Higgins rode the street-legal Mission Motors' Mission R at the Sonoma Raceway quarter-mile drag strip and set a National Electric Drag Racing Association (NEDRA) street-legal electric motorcycle record for the SMC/A3 class with a time of 10.602 at 122.57 mph.

 On June 30, 2013, Carlin Dunne riding a Lightning Motorcycle-built electric bike beat conventional motorcycles at Pikes Peak.
 He clocked a 10 minutes 00.694 seconds at the 12.42 miles course.

+In 2017, Scorpio Electric announced its scope of business includes manufacturing and assembly of electric motorcycles and scooters.
 On November 20, 2018, VinFast from Vietnam introduced two electric scooter models in Hanoi, with 4 model: VinFast Klara A1 (Lithium-ion battery), VinFast Klara A2 (Lead–acid battery), VinFast Ludo and VinFast Impes.

-In 2020, Ola Electric Mobility, a division of Ola Cabs, planned to construct world's largest electric scooter factory near Bangalore, Karnataka, India.
-The company aims to produce 10 million vehicles annually.